Stewmath/oracles-disasm/README.md

 * invert (bool): Whether to invert the color order of the PNG palettes.
 When "false", the order is light-to-dark.
 When "true", the order is dark-to-light.
   Only affects .BIN -> .PNG conversion.
-* tile\_padding: Number of tiles of padding at the end of the image.
-These will be truncated before conversion to `.BIN` format.
-Affects both .BIN -> .PNG and .PNG -> .BIN conversion.
+* tile\_padding (int): Number of tiles of padding at the end of the image.
+This many tiles will be truncated before conversion to `.BIN` format, or this many tiles will be added during conversion to .PNG format.
 * format (string): Set this to "1bpp" for 1 bit-per-pixel files (only the font uses this).